 The County provides all nonexempt employees with one uninterrupted, unpaid meal break of at least 30 consecutive minutes each workday that an employee is scheduled to work eight (8) or more consecutive hours.
-The County expects nonexempt employees to take all of their meal breaks, and breaks and complies with Minnesota law in this regard.
+The County expects nonexempt employees to take all their meal breaks and complies with Minnesota law in this regard.